orbit-love/panoramica-docs/docs/developer-guides/import-data.md

 sidebar_position: 3
 ---

-# Import Data
+# Import Data via API

-This page describes how to get conversational data into Orbit from other data sources.
+This page describes how to get conversational data into Panoramica from other data sources via the API.